What’s In A Name?

 What beautiful insight regarding who God is and what He desires for us!

 God is more, far more, than a powerful Supreme Being ruling over the universe with authority.
 God is the epicenter and origin of all true and tender and trustworthy friendship.
-“God is love”—Father, Son, and Spirit—and the essence of Their desire is that each of us would come to know Them and become partakers and reflectors of Their love.
+“God is love”—Father, Son, and Spirit—and the essence of their desire is that each of us would come to know them and become partakers and reflectors of their love.

 [EXPERIENCE]

-Wow!
-God is more beautiful than I thought.
 I can believe in a God like this, and I’m eager to know more about Him.

 From the moment we exit the womb into the world, we are hungry for connection with others.
 We live our lives craving friendship, loyalty, affection, and trust.
 We are, at heart, relational creatures because we were made in the image of a relational God.
 All of our good and loving and beautiful human relationships are whispering to us of the relationship God is inviting us into with Himself.